tilt-dev/tilt.build/blog/_posts/2018-05-17-how-windmill-prepped-for-gothamgo.md

   - golang
   - conference
 ---

+At the end of April, Windmill (all five of us) trekked down to GothamGo to learn things, meet people, and pitch our product.
+As Silver Level sponsors, we had our very own little table on the first floor; it was the perfect chance to pitch our fledgling product, make connections, and figure out what developers might want from us.
+The only question was: how?

 We’re a brand-new team, and GothamGo was a great excuse to do some important work.
 In preparation for the conference, we talked, we brainstormed, we aligned on our values and objectives and product goals; and then took the results of those conversations and ran with them, building our booth and our pitch from the bottom up.